ncatlab/nlab-content/pages/11080.md

 for the set of points in $\mathbf{X}$.
 Notice that if $\mathbf{X}$ is indeed a [[diffeological space]], then this set is indeed its underlying set, by the first clause in the list of conditions on a diffeological space in Def. \ref{DiffeologicalSpace}.

-This shows that (eq:DecohesAsGammacoDiscUnit) being an injection, says equivalently that we have an injection of the form
+This shows that (eq:DecohesAsGammacoDiscUnit) being an injection means equivalently that we have an injection of the form

 \[
   \label{RearrangedDecohesAsGammacoDiscUnit}